 Hold your horses, I am NOT pregnant again! 😀 This post is completely spontaneous and refers to my previous experience with the Cuban Hospital in Qatar.

 Ok, there’s a risk that if you’re, say, a guy in your 20s living in the UK, you might not find it interesting.
 We have a saying in Poland that can be roughly translated as: “Don’t expect everyone to like you, you’re not a bowl of tomato soup.” (don’t ask… 😀 ).
 Skip this post if you wish, read on if you’re curious. 🙂

 So what’s the big deal?
 I happen to be an active member of a couple of kids-related local Facebook groups in Qatar.
 There’s one question there that always comes back like a boomerang, a question I’ve already answered multiple times, trying to bring some peace of mind to pregnant ladies who didn’t know what to expect.
 Funny enough, it’s a question I keep on being asked, even when I’m in Poland.

 “So how does having a baby in a public hospital in Qatar work??”

 I remember when I was pregnant with Adam back in 2014, I was so freaked out by the possibility of having my baby in some scary foreign hospital, that I took 6 months of unpaid leave in the office and flew my chicken ass back to Poland.
 There, I happily paid an unreasonable amount of money to have my baby safely taken out of me (c-section mom here!).
-Little had I known that my life would be so much more simple if I decided to stay put.
-All the hassle of logistics – first having to travel by myself, 7 months pregnant, then having to arrange a trip back with a 3-month-old baby, my husband and my mom.
+Little did I know that my life would be so much more simple if I decided to stay put.
+All the hassle of logistics – first having to travel by myself, 7 months pregnant, then having to arrange a trip back with a 3-month-old baby, my husband, and my mom.

 How do I make sure to deliver in a public hospital of my choice?